exercism/v3/languages/csharp/exercises/concept/string-formatting/.docs/instructions.md

 ## 1. Display the couple's name separated by a heart

-Please implement the static `HighSchoolSweetheart.DisplaySingleLine()` method to take 2 names and display them separated by heart centered in a 61 character line.
+Please implement the static `HighSchoolSweetheart.DisplaySingleLine()` method to take 2 names and display them separated by a heart centered in a 61 character line.

 All names are guaranteed to fit well within the width of the line.